SR-Chowdhury/fake-api/README.md

 _Then run in terminal-_

 	json-server --watch fakeAPI.json

-_Here we go, now you can see in terminal that you have a url where click ctrl + click.
-That's it. you got your local fake API data_
+_Here we go, now you can see in terminal that you have a url, click ``ctrl + click`` That's it. you got your local fake API data_

 **---------------------------------------------------------------------------------------------------------------------------**